Utkal Grameen Bank

 The shareholders of the Bank are Govt. of India (50%), State Bank of India (35%) and Govt. of Odisha (15%).
 The Bank is operating in 17 districts of Odisha State with its Head Office at Bolangir.
 Besides, the bank has seven Regional Offices in western and southern Odisha.

 History

 The bank was established on 1 November 2012 as an amalgamation of the Rushikulya and Utkal RRBs.
 At the time of amalgamation, Rushikulya bank had only 87 branches.
 It subsequently grew to a network of 442 branches, of which 360 are in remote rural areas.
-Apart from the head office at Bolangir, the bank has opened regional offices at Sambalpur, Rayagada, Phulbani, Bolangir, Bargarh, Bhawanipatna, Jeypore and Berhampur.
+Apart from the head office at Bolangir, the bank has opened regional offices at Sambalpur, Bolangir, Bargarh, Bhabanipatana, Rayagada, Phulbani, Jeypore and Berhampur.

 Presently, the Bank operates in 17 districts of Western and Southern Odisha, covering 63% of the geographical area and 48% of the total population of Odisha State.

 Performance

 The bank made a profit of Rs 9.01 Crore in the year 2011–12.
 The bank had a credit-deposit ratio of 59.5% at the time of amalgamation.

 In 2015, Utkal Grameen Bank came First in the ranking of all banks in Odisha on Financial Inclusion parameters, with a score of 75 out of 100, becoming the best bank to handle Government business in the State.